forgemo/bittrex-java-client/README.md

 Warning!
 This library is fairly young and **not considered stable**.
 Use it with caution ... especially the market api.

+## Breaking change in 2.0
+For greater precision, double values have been replaced by BigDecimal.

 ## Getting started with Maven
 1. Clone this repository